YosaiProject/yosai/doc/docs/authentication.md

 2. Yosai determines whether the user's account is configured for two-factor authentication.
 If the user successfully authenticates step 1 and is configured for 2FA, Yosai will signal to its caller to collect 2FA information from client by raising an **AdditionalAuthenticationRequired** exception.
-Further, if a **MFAChallenger** is configured, it is dispatched to coordinate OTP token generation for the client.
+Further, if a **MFADispatcher** is configured, it is dispatched with information that the client requires to perform TOTP authentication.

-3. A client obtains a 6-digit OTP token and sends it to the server during OTP authentication.
-An OTP token is produced by a hashing algorithm (sha1) that uses as its inputs a secret key that is unique to a user and an incrementing value (a counter).
+3. A client obtains a 6-digit OTP token and sends it to the server through a user interface of some kind, such as a web-based form input box.
+The TOTP token is produced by a hashing algorithm (sha1) that uses as its inputs a secret key that is unique to a user and an incrementing value (a counter) that is derived from the current time on the server.

 4. Yosai obtains from a persisted datastore an encrypted version of the user's secret key and decrypts it.